Wayne Bartholomew: Personal life

 The award-winning documentary Bustin' Down the Door depicts Rabbit's early days in Coolangatta, Queensland and his roller coaster ride to the top, overcoming obstacles along the way in his bid to bring credibility to the sport and draws upon his earlier biography, Bustin' Down the Door — first published in 1996 and reprinted in 2002.

-In 1987 he was inducted into the Australian Surfing Hall of Fame.
+In 1987, he was inducted into the Australian Surfing Hall of Fame.

 In 2001, Wayne's eldest sister Wendy Scadden was diagnosed with brain cancer, beginning a lengthy battle against the disease.
 In a 2010 interview with the USA based Surfer Magazine, Wayne was asked if he could trade his 1978 World Title for anything in the world, what would it be, to which he answered, "There is no doubt about it, as one gets older the appreciation grows for the simple act of riding waves, paddling in the ocean and enjoying the health to do it.
 World Championship glory dims considerably in the clear light of a beautiful day.
 If I could wish for one thing, and give it all back, it would be the recovery of my sister Wendy."
 On the 5th of February 2018, after a 17-year battle against cancer, Wendy passed away.
 She was 65 years of age, married and had two children and two grandchildren.

-In 2009 Bartholomew was inducted into the Queensland Sport Hall of Fame.
+In 2009, Bartholomew was inducted into the Queensland Sport Hall of Fame.

 In 2009, he was appointed a Member of the Order of Australia by Her Majesty Queen Elizabeth II via the Governor General of Australia Dame Quentin Bryce, for his services to surfing as a competitor, administrator and mentor, and to the environment through support for a range of coastal conservation groups.

+In 2013, Bartholomew was an interview subject in the award-winning ESPN documentary Hawaiian: The Legend of Eddie Aikau, in which he described the experiences and tensions between Australian and Hawaiian surfers in 1976 on Oahu's North Shore.

-In 2016 Wayne was appointed the Official Patron of the newly established Gold Coast World Surfing Reserve which covers the southern coastal shores of the Gold Coast and encompasses the famous surf breaks of Snapper Rocks, Rainbow Bay, Greenmount, Kirra, Currumbin Alley and Burleigh Heads.
+In 2016, he was appointed the Official Patron of the newly established Gold Coast World Surfing Reserve which covers the southern coastal shores of the Gold Coast and encompasses the famous surf breaks of Snapper Rocks, Rainbow Bay, Greenmount, Kirra, Currumbin Alley and Burleigh Heads.

 Wayne remains active as a surfer, campaigner, mentor, ambassador and community leader.
 He has three sons, Jaggar (2001), Keo (2003) and Cruz (2011).